josedura/cbs/README.md

 Though this test is impaired by allways doing the same 4 requests which greatly favours cache locality.
 But this also reduces parallelism since the bookings can't be done in parallel for the same combination of movie and theater.

-Furter testing is required with fully random requests to measure correctly cbs real performance.
+Further testing is required with fully random requests to measure correctly cbs real performance.
 Performance in a real scenario may be higher or lower depending on whether the cache or the paralellism of bookings has more impact.